jmontross/karmagrove/README.md

 A vagrant file is provided
-ubuntu 12.04 if you want OS that is tested for info see vagrantup.com
+ubuntu 12.04 if you want OS that is tested for info see vagrantup.com in short, gem install vagrant, install virtualbox, and get ubuntu 12.04 with vagrant box add precise64

 ````
 git clone git@github.com:jmontross/karmagrove.git